Encantadia: Enchanta

 Encantadia uses a fictional language called Enchanta.
 It was created and conceptualized by Suzette Doctolero to make the viewers feel that the world of Encantados be somehow realistic and genuine.
 Doctolero created its vocabulary from many Indo-European languages with some influences of Philippine languages especially Tagalog.
 It can be traced from words like "corre", to love (from the root "cor" meaning heart) and "avoya", to travel (voyage).
 The language is also notable for its phonology, which is reminiscent of that of Romance languages.
 Most characters from the Encantadia saga know how to speak Enchanta, but it was Cassiopeia that had spoken the language most in the whole series, from the fact that she is the first diwata (fairy) of Lireo and ancestor of all the royal-blooded diwatas.

+Mine-a-ve

+The Mine-a-ve language (Mine-a-ve) is a constructed language revealed for Mine-a-ve, the kingdom of Mitena, used in the TV show Encantadia Chronicles: Sang'gre, a sequel to the 2016 series.
+Every Mine-a-vean word falls on the penultimate syllable by default; if not, an acute accent (´) is used.
+In addition to the Latin alphabet, the letters č, ň, ř, š, and ž are used for palatalization, resulting in a total of 31 letters.
+The letter c is pronounced /ts/, similar to the Esperanto language, but not between hard vowels (a, o, and u), where it is pronounced /k/.
+The letter k is used to pronounce /k/ in between soft vowels (e and i), or among one of them (e.g., between a hard vowel and a soft vowel, and vice versa).
+The letters “th” (pronounced θ) and “dh” (pronounced ð), which both come from the Albanian language, are some of the only digraphs in the Mine-a-ve language.
+The Mine-a-ve language is a polysynthetic VSO (verb-subject-object) language that becomes SVO (subject-verb-object) when the words ňe-ha (meaning not) or eš(k) (meaning is) are used, similar to Enchanta and Hathorkha.
+Similar to the latter two, the Mine-a-ve language is pro-drop because the conjugations tell who the subject is.
+It has four grammatical cases: nominative, accusative, genitive, and dative.
+It also has four genders, namely masculine, feminine, common, and neuter.
+Despite its rich vocabulary, due to the death of the Mine-a-ves, the Mine-a-vean language is extinct.
+Unlike the Enchan and Hathorkha scripts, Mine-a-ve uses an alphabet instead of syllables or abugida.
+The level of intelligibility between the Enchan and Mine-a-ve languages is relatively low (~30%) due to their unique vocabulary and/or false friends.

 Wars in Encantadia

 Throughout its history, Encantadia is plagued by four major conflicts that threatened the peace of the realm.